jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 Share a new window: directly select a new file for sharing in the pop-up window
 Annotations: The contents can be annotated in the current window, and the annotations are shared with other participants.
 Clicking **Annotations** in the floating window will bring up the Annotation Tools Menu.
 The menu bar functions are as follows:
-The mouse cursor state can be restored when the cursor is in the “Brush" or “Laser Pointer" state.
+The mouse cursor state can be restored when the cursor is in the "Brush" or "Laser Pointer" state.
 You can select a shape for annotations.
 You can select a laser pointer or an arrow for annotations.
 The mouse cursor becomes an eraser icon and you can click to erase the target content.